henwh0/openweathermap/README.md

 # openweathermap
-input a city name in your terminal and get a simple weather report
+input a city name in your terminal and get a weather report

 first visit https://openweathermap.org